metio/terraform-provider-k8s/docs/data-sources/jobsmanager_raczylo_com_managed_job_v1beta1_manifest.md

 Optional:

 - `aws_elastic_block_store` (Attributes) awsElasticBlockStore represents an AWS Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--aws_elastic_block_store))
+More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--aws_elastic_block_store))
-- `azure_disk` (Attributes) azureDisk represents an Azure Data Disk mount on the host and bind mount to the pod. (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--azure_disk))
+- `azure_disk` (Attributes) azureDisk represents an Azure Data Disk mount on the host and bind mount to the pod. (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--azure_disk))
-- `azure_file` (Attributes) azureFile represents an Azure File Service mount on the host and bind mount to the pod. (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--azure_file))
+- `azure_file` (Attributes) azureFile represents an Azure File Service mount on the host and bind mount to the pod. (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--azure_file))
-- `cephfs` (Attributes) cephFS represents a Ceph FS mount on the host that shares a pod's lifetime (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--cephfs))
+- `cephfs` (Attributes) cephFS represents a Ceph FS mount on the host that shares a pod's lifetime (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--cephfs))
 - `cinder` (Attributes) cinder represents a cinder volume attached and mounted on kubelets host machine.
-More info: https://examples.k8s.io/mysql-cinder-pd/README.md (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--cinder))
+More info: https://examples.k8s.io/mysql-cinder-pd/README.md (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--cinder))
-- `config_map` (Attributes) configMap represents a configMap that should populate this volume (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--config_map))
+- `config_map` (Attributes) configMap represents a configMap that should populate this volume (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--config_map))
-- `csi` (Attributes) csi (Container Storage Interface) represents ephemeral storage that is handled by certain external CSI drivers (Beta feature). (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--csi))
+- `csi` (Attributes) csi (Container Storage Interface) represents ephemeral storage that is handled by certain external CSI drivers (Beta feature). (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--csi))
-- `downward_api` (Attributes) downwardAPI represents downward API about the pod that should populate this volume (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--downward_api))
+- `downward_api` (Attributes) downwardAPI represents downward API about the pod that should populate this volume (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--downward_api))
 - `empty_dir` (Attributes) emptyDir represents a temporary directory that shares a pod's lifetime.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#emptydir (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--empty_dir))
+More info: https://kubernetes.io/docs/concepts/storage/volumes#emptydir (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--empty_dir))
 - `ephemeral` (Attributes) ephemeral represents a volume that is handled by a cluster storage driver.
 The volume's lifecycle is tied to the pod that defines it - it will be created before the pod starts, and deleted when the pod is removed.
 Use this if: a) the volume is only needed while the pod runs, b) features of normal volumes like restoring from snapshot or capacity tracking are needed, c) the storage driver is specified through a storage class, and d) the storage driver supports dynamic volume provisioning through a PersistentVolumeClaim (see EphemeralVolumeSource for more information on the connection between this volume type and PersistentVolumeClaim).
 Use PersistentVolumeClaim or one of the vendor-specific APIs for volumes that persist for longer than the lifecycle of an individual pod.
 Use CSI for light-weight local ephemeral volumes if the CSI driver is meant to be used that way - see the documentation of the driver for more information.
-A pod can use both types of ephemeral volumes and persistent volumes at the same time. (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--ephemeral))
+A pod can use both types of ephemeral volumes and persistent volumes at the same time. (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--ephemeral))
-- `fc` (Attributes) fc represents a Fibre Channel resource that is attached to a kubelet's host machine and then exposed to the pod. (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--fc))
+- `fc` (Attributes) fc represents a Fibre Channel resource that is attached to a kubelet's host machine and then exposed to the pod. (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--fc))
-- `flex_volume` (Attributes) flexVolume represents a generic volume resource that is provisioned/attached using an exec based plugin. (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--flex_volume))
+- `flex_volume` (Attributes) flexVolume represents a generic volume resource that is provisioned/attached using an exec based plugin. (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--flex_volume))
 - `flocker` (Attributes) flocker represents a Flocker volume attached to a kubelet's host machine.
-This depends on the Flocker control service being running (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--flocker))
+This depends on the Flocker control service being running (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--flocker))
 - `gce_persistent_disk` (Attributes) gcePersistentDisk represents a GCE Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--gce_persistent_disk))
+More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--gce_persistent_disk))
 - `git_repo` (Attributes) gitRepo represents a git repository at a particular revision.
 DEPRECATED: GitRepo is deprecated.
-To provision a container with a git repo, mount an EmptyDir into an InitContainer that clones the repo using git, then mount the EmptyDir into the Pod's container. (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--git_repo))
+To provision a container with a git repo, mount an EmptyDir into an InitContainer that clones the repo using git, then mount the EmptyDir into the Pod's container. (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--git_repo))
 - `glusterfs` (Attributes) glusterfs represents a Glusterfs mount on the host that shares a pod's lifetime.
-More info: https://examples.k8s.io/volumes/glusterfs/README.md (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--glusterfs))
+More info: https://examples.k8s.io/volumes/glusterfs/README.md (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--glusterfs))
 - `host_path` (Attributes) hostPath represents a pre-existing file or directory on the host machine that is directly exposed to the container.
 This is generally used for system agents or other privileged things that are allowed to see the host machine.
 Most containers will NOT need this.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath --- TODO(jonesdl) We need to restrict who can use host directory mounts and who can/can not mount host directories as read/write. (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--host_path))
+More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath --- TODO(jonesdl) We need to restrict who can use host directory mounts and who can/can not mount host directories as read/write. (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--host_path))
 - `iscsi` (Attributes) iscsi represents an ISCSI Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
-More info: https://examples.k8s.io/volumes/iscsi/README.md (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--iscsi))
+More info: https://examples.k8s.io/volumes/iscsi/README.md (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--iscsi))
-- `nfs` (Attributes) nfs represents an NFS mount on the host that shares a pod's lifetime More info: https://kubernetes.io/docs/concepts/storage/volumes#nfs (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--nfs))
+- `nfs` (Attributes) nfs represents an NFS mount on the host that shares a pod's lifetime More info: https://kubernetes.io/docs/concepts/storage/volumes#nfs (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--nfs))
 - `persistent_volume_claim` (Attributes) persistentVolumeClaimVolumeSource represents a reference to a PersistentVolumeClaim in the same namespace.
-More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--persistent_volume_claim))
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--persistent_volume_claim))
-- `photon_persistent_disk` (Attributes) photonPersistentDisk represents a PhotonController persistent disk attached and mounted on kubelets host machine (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--photon_persistent_disk))
+- `photon_persistent_disk` (Attributes) photonPersistentDisk represents a PhotonController persistent disk attached and mounted on kubelets host machine (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--photon_persistent_disk))
-- `portworx_volume` (Attributes) portworxVolume represents a portworx volume attached and mounted on kubelets host machine (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--portworx_volume))
+- `portworx_volume` (Attributes) portworxVolume represents a portworx volume attached and mounted on kubelets host machine (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--portworx_volume))
-- `projected` (Attributes) projected items for all in one resources secrets, configmaps, and downward API (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--projected))
+- `projected` (Attributes) projected items for all in one resources secrets, configmaps, and downward API (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--projected))
-- `quobyte` (Attributes) quobyte represents a Quobyte mount on the host that shares a pod's lifetime (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--quobyte))
+- `quobyte` (Attributes) quobyte represents a Quobyte mount on the host that shares a pod's lifetime (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--quobyte))
 - `rbd` (Attributes) rbd represents a Rados Block Device mount on the host that shares a pod's lifetime.
-More info: https://examples.k8s.io/volumes/rbd/README.md (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--rbd))
+More info: https://examples.k8s.io/volumes/rbd/README.md (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--rbd))
-- `scale_io` (Attributes) scaleIO represents a ScaleIO persistent volume attached and mounted on Kubernetes nodes. (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--scale_io))
+- `scale_io` (Attributes) scaleIO represents a ScaleIO persistent volume attached and mounted on Kubernetes nodes. (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--scale_io))
 - `secret` (Attributes) secret represents a secret that should populate this volume.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#secret (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--secret))
+More info: https://kubernetes.io/docs/concepts/storage/volumes#secret (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--secret))
-- `storageos` (Attributes) storageOS represents a StorageOS volume attached and mounted on Kubernetes nodes. (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--storageos))
+- `storageos` (Attributes) storageOS represents a StorageOS volume attached and mounted on Kubernetes nodes. (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--storageos))
-- `vsphere_volume` (Attributes) vsphereVolume represents a vSphere volume attached and mounted on kubelets host machine (see [below for nested schema](#nestedatt--spec--groups--jobs--status--volumes--vsphere_volume))
+- `vsphere_volume` (Attributes) vsphereVolume represents a vSphere volume attached and mounted on kubelets host machine (see [below for nested schema](#nestedatt--spec--groups--jobs--params--volumes--vsphere_volume))

-<a id="nestedatt--spec--groups--jobs--status--volumes--aws_elastic_block_store"></a>
+<a id="nestedatt--spec--groups--jobs--params--volumes--aws_elastic_block_store"></a>
-### Nested Schema for `spec.groups.jobs.status.volumes.aws_elastic_block_store`
+### Nested Schema for `spec.groups.jobs.params.volumes.aws_elastic_block_store`

 Required: